rsyncOSX/RsyncOSX_archived/README.md

 | RsyncUI   | JSON  | about 11.5k | 146  | SwiftUI, declarativ     | v1.9.0 - [12 April 2024](https://github.com/rsyncOSX/RsyncUI/releases)  | 6 May 2021  |
 | RsyncOSX  | JSON | about 11K | 121  | Storyboard, imperativ   | v6.8.0 - [13 April 2023](https://github.com/rsyncOSX/RsyncOSX/releases) |	14 March 2016 |

-There is some more info about [how is RsyncUI built](https://rsyncuibuilt.netlify.app).

 ### Important to verify new tasks

 The UI of RsyncUI and RsyncOSX can for users who dont know `rsync` be difficult and complex to understand.
 Setting wrong parameters to `rsync` can result in deleted data.RsyncUI nor RsyncOSX will not stop you for doing so.
 That is why it is *very* important to execute a simulated run, a `--dry-run`, and verify the result before the real run.